jhdrn/TextPub/README.md

 * **Content**: The HTML-formatted contents of the snippet.

 ## Configuration
-TextPub uses app settings in web.config to configure which folders should be used for "entity conversion".
+By default, TextPub uses app settings in web.config to configure which folders should be used for "entity conversion".
+Markdown options can be set from code.

+## Release notes

+### v1.1

+- Decoupled Application.Configuration from it's interface (`IConfiguration`).
+Default configuration implementation is now `WebConfiguration`.
+- Added possibility to set markdown parsing options via `Application.Configuration.MarkdownOptions`.

+### v1.0.1

+- Added DecoratorProvider's.
+- Added some tests.
+- Bugfixes.

+### v1.0

+Initial release.